soumya997/blogy/content/posts/new-hobbies.md

 Naturally, I ignored ALL of these suggestions.
 For my first hobby, I'm not straying far from my comfort zone (I am still in my sweats at home, after all)--I'm creating this new personal website.
 Now, there's a reason why I'm spending my first hobby project this way, of course.
 With this blog, I'll now have a place for me to document my "new hobby" hobbies.

 Anyway, so that's it for the meta-post.
 I hope you'll look forward to my next!

+--

+## Reply

+Follow the conversation and discuss on Twitter.